philippinespire/pire_ssl_data_processing/gerres_oyena/README.md

 There is a 3.14% difference in the average genome haploid length between GenomeScope v1.0 and GenomeScope v2.0

+---

+### Genome Size (1n bp)

+Jellyfish genome size 1n: 533000000

+C-value from genomesize.com 1n: 0.61-0.70

+GenBank chromosome-scale genome size 1n: not_found

+Genome size from other sources 1n: not_found

+Sources:
+1. Hardie, D.C. and P.D.N.
+Hebert (2003).
+The nucleotypic effects of cellular DNA content in cartilaginous and ray-finned fishes.
+Genome 46: 683-706. and Ojima, Y. and K. Yamamoto (1990).
+Cellular DNA contents of fishes determined by flow cytometry.
+La Kromosomo II 57: 1871-1888. (from genomesize.com)

+---

 ## Step 8.
 Assemble the genome using SPAdes
 Ran runSPADEShimem_R1R2_noisolate.sbatch
 ```sh